GSA/challenges-and-prizes/_all-challenges/1172-reducing-disparities-in-breastfeeding-innovation-challenge.md

   The competition has three phases.
 All eligible submissions will be evaluated, and separate prizes may be awarded for each of the three phases.

+  #### Key Dates

+  **Phase 1: Identification of successful programs**

+  * Open September 30, 2020 through October 30, 2020.

+  * Phase 1 submissions are due by October 30, 2020, 11:59 pm EST.

+  * Judging for Phase 1 will occur from October 31, 2020 through November 20, 2020.

+  * Finalists that move into Phase 2 will be awarded by November 21, 2020.

+  **Phase 2: Awarding plans for sustainability and replication and/or expansion**

+  * Competition occurs September 29, 2021 through October 30, 2021.

+  * Phase 2 submissions are due by October 30, 2021, 11:59 pm EST.

+  * Judging for Phase 2 will occur from October 31, 2021 through November 20, 2021.

+  * Finalists that move into Phase 3 will be awarded by November 21, 2021.

+  **Phase 3: Awarding the programs that have successfully replicated and/or expanded**

+  * Competition occurs September 29, 2022 through October 30, 2022.

+  * Phase 3 submissions are due by October 30, 2022, 11:59 pm EST.

+  * Judging for Phase 3 will occur from October 31, 2022 through November 20, 2022.

+  * Finalists will be awarded by November 21, 2022.
 prizes: >-
   #### Prize Breakdown